papatangosierra/serifu-extension/README.md

 #### Staging

-If you prefer, Serifu can also automatically create text frames that are pre-populated with their text.
-This is called staging.
+If you prefer, Serifu can also automatically create text frames that are pre-populated with text from the script.
+This is called "staging."
 You can stage either the text for the current page, or the entire document.

 To see how text staging works, try clicking the "Stage Page Text" button near the top of the script display.